Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool analyzes protocol TVL flow with specific metrics (current TVL, 7-day inflow/outflow, chain breakdown) and tracks capital movement.
-It uses specific verbs like 'analysis' and 'track' with the resource 'protocol TVL flow', but doesn't explicitly differentiate from sibling tools like 'protocol_flows' or 'chain_flows'.
+The description clearly states the tool provides 'current TVL, 7-day inflow/outflow, chain breakdown' for a protocol.
+It uses specific verbs and identifies the resource (protocol TVL).
+However, it does not differentiate from sibling tools like 'protocol_flows' or 'chain_flows', which may have overlapping purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.